Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves: Discussion

 We find that HK is sensitive to neutrino emission from hidden winds in PNSs.
-When $B_{\rm dip}=10^{15}$ G, HK is sensitive to neutrino emission from $P_i<10$ ms. As the PNS magnetic field gets weaker, the sensitivity to $P_i$ weakens, dropping to $P_i<4$ ms ($P_i<1.7$ ms) for $B_{\rm dip}=10^{14}$ G ($B_{\rm dip}=10^{13}$ G).
-In Fig. \ref{NuSpectrum} we see that there is a flux of 1~GeV - 10~GeV neutrinos, which can potentially be detected by IceCube-Upgrade and KM3Net-ORCA.
+When $B_{\rm dip}=10^{15}$ G, HK is sensitive to neutrino emission from $P_i<7$ ms. As the PNS magnetic field gets weaker, the sensitivity to $P_i$ weakens, dropping to $P_i<3.2$ ms for $B_{\rm dip}=10^{14}$~G. For weak fields $B_{\rm dip}\sim 10^{13}$~G, neutrino events are significantly reduced as it takes very long for the outflow to decouple, and the Lorentz factors are not significantly above the threshold value of 1.37.
+In Fig.~\ref{NuSpectrum} we see that there is a flux of $1-10$~GeV neutrinos, which can potentially be detected by IceCube-Upgrade and KM3Net-ORCA.
 However, once we estimate the number of events from these detectors, the sensitivity only improves marginally.
 This is due to the fact that an increase in the number of signal events is offset by the increased background rate from the detectors.
-Consequently, the combined sensitivity curve corresponding to $\mathcal{N}<3.85$ almost overlaps completely with the blue curve depicted in Fig. \ref{EventContours}, meaning that the parameter space sensitivity remains essentially the same.
+Consequently, the combined sensitivity curve corresponding to $\mathcal{N}<3.85$ almost overlaps completely with the blue curve depicted in Fig.~\ref{EventContours}, meaning that the parameter space sensitivity remains essentially the same.
 The calculation of $\mathcal{N}$ also implicitly assumes that the explosion timing is known.
-Estimates of the explosion time can be made via neutrino - gravitational wave \cite{Bartos:2012vd} or neutrino - optical \cite{2010APh....33...19C} coincident detections.
+Estimates of the explosion time can be made via neutrino - gravitational wave \cite{Bartos:2012vd} or neutrino - optical~\cite{2010APh....33...19C} coincident detections.
 If the uncertainty on the time window estimate is $\gtrsim 10\;{\rm s}$, then the atmospheric background can be larger, which in turn would weaken our sensitivity.

+The choice of $\Delta T = t_{\rm thin}$ is motivated by the behavior of $\dot{M}_b$ as a function of time, such that the neutron luminosity would significantly decrease after $t_{\rm thin}$ when compared to earlier times.
+Extending the signal search time window to $\Delta T = 100\,{\rm s}$ only leads to $\lesssim 1\%$ differences in the time-integrated spectra for our most energetic configurations.
+In this case, our overall sensitivity also decreases as we accumulate more background events and the signal-to-noise ratio decreases.
+The effect of shortening $\Delta T$ depends on the PNS parameters, specifically their impact on $t_{\rm dec}$.
+Decoupling can take up to $80\,{\rm s}$, with longer $P_i$ and weaker $B_{\rm dip}$ typically leading to longer $t_{\rm dec}$.
+If $t_{\rm dec}\sim t_{\rm thin}$, then reducing $\Delta T$ has a major impact on the neutrino signal.
+The accompanying MeV neutrino signal from the SN would be detected in HK, and help us estimate $t_{\rm thin}$, which can then be used as the time window $\Delta T$ for the GeV neutrino signal search.
+Otherwise, $\Delta T\approx 70-100\;{\rm s}$ would be a reasonable choice for observational search.

 It should be noted that inclusion of more neutrino detectors does not significantly improve our access to the white region in Fig.~\ref{EventContours}, where neutrino emission from the source itself is significantly suppressed.
 While detection prospects are not improved by using additional detectors, the increased statistics in the parameter space that we are sensitive to can be used to narrow down the $(B_{\rm dip},P_i)$ parameter space for PNS progenitors, once these high-energy neutrinos are detected.